yw2895-ship-it/Interactive-Lab-Hub/Lab 1/README.md

 **Summarize the feedback you got from your partners here.**

+1.I really liked the idea of using different colors and light patterns to represent different weather conditions.
+It makes the umbrella both useful and visually interesting, especially since users can understand the weather without checking their phones.
+The distinction between light rain, heavy rain, and high UV was also pretty clear.
+One thing I was wondering is whether the light would still be easy to notice in a very bright environment or during the daytime.
+Overall, I think it’s a creative and practical interaction!

 ## Remix, Update, or Critique the Master

 Now that you understand your masterwork from the inside, respond to it.
 Do the